openmindculture/fractal-build-example/README.md

 ## Components

-Each component consists of a folder/directory with the same name as the file name and handle.
+A component usually consists of a markup and a configuration.
+The name should match the handle (technical name).

 text-example/text-example.hbs